 Balance Transfer Checks

 Chase, Barclay, Citi, and other banks very often send balance transfer checks to their cardholders.
 These checks can be written out to your name and deposited into your bank account.
 If you have these checks then that would be the easiest and straightest way on how to turn a balance transfer into cash.
 Citi bank usually offers balance transfer checks even for new cardmembers as well.

 If you have two or more checks from one issuer, then you can maximize them by writing out the first check for the full allowable amount.
 Then once the check clears, you can balance transfer that balance to a credit card that allows balance transfers only.
 This will bring the first credit card back to a zero balance.
 Then write out the second check for the full allowable amount and repeat for as many checks as you have.

 If you don’t have checks, you can sometimes call the bank and request them.
 Sometimes, the bank may even offer to make an ACH deposit straight into your bank account.
-If you have some good friends, ask them if they are willing to let you use their balance transfer checks and later balance transfer their balance to your credit card.

 Overpay and Refund